-Microsoft Office 365 is one of the most widely used suites of tools for businesses both big and small.
-Most people think of Word, Excel or PowerPoint when you bring up Office 365.
+Microsoft 365 is one of the most widely used suites of tools for businesses both big and small.
+Most people think of Word, Excel or PowerPoint when you bring up Microsoft 365.
 But one of the best apps in the entire suite is OneNote.
 Knowing how to use OneNote can be a game changer.

 In fact, you can use OneNote in your business to stay on top of tasks, research, meetings and much more.
 In this article, we’ll show you how to use OneNote to organize your business.